TheDoctor200/MinecraftDungeonsLauncher/README.md

 brought to life with the goal to make the already amazing Minecraft Dungeons Game better and keeping it alive with an offline mode to enjoy it on the go :)
 <br>
 	<br>
-	NOTE: NOT AFFILIATED WITH MOJANG IN ANY WAY / UNOFFICIAL LAUNCHER
+	NOTE: NOT AFFILIATED WITH MOJANG IN ANY WAY / UNOFFICIAL LAUNCHER!
+	YOU NEED A LEGIT COPY TO USE THE LAUNCHER!
 </p>

 ---